-- Manage the levels of your feelings by grounding them with an object (you will find more information about grounding in the resource section of this guide). - Express your feelings in a safe environment. - Identify and name each one of your feelings; talk about them or write them down and scale them from 0-10. - Exercise. - Accept that your feelings are allowed and are normal, remember your response is a normal response to an abnormal situation (sexual violence is not a normal situation).
+- Manage the levels of your feelings by grounding them with an object (see page 18) - Express your feelings in a safe environment - Identify and name each one of your feelings - Try to let them out in the open, write or talk about them - Accept that your feelings are allowed and are normal.
 Each of them has a cause.
-Each of them belongs to you. - Sort them as belonging to either the past or to the present. - Look at the thought that is behind each feeling.
+Each of them belongs to you - Sort them as belonging to either the past or to the present - Look at the thought that is behind each feeling